|Nutritional Guidelines (per serving)|

 - 1 tbsp. sesame oil

-- First, prepare the tofu.
+First, prepare the tofu.
 Like most vegan tofu recipes, this one will taste best if you press the tofu first.
 Pressing allows the tofu to absorb more of the flavorings and seasonings which you add to it.
 Not sure how to do that?
 See this easy step-by-step guide on how to press tofu.
+Cut into cubes or triangles.

 Like this recipe?